László Rátz: The reformer of teaching mathematics

 The reform committee of mathematics declared at the Meran general assembly of nature examiners in Germany in 1905 that sciences also represent cultural values, not only practical benefits: therefore, they are worth being considered equal to linguistics as means of education.
 In Hungary the reform was conducted by Prof. Manó Beke.
 He, together with Gusztáv Rados and László Rátz, represented Hungary in the international reform committee from 1909.
 László Rátz participated in congresses organized in Cambridge and Paris.
 He was granted the French Officer d'Académie in 1910.
 In 1906 the Mathematics Reform Committee was established in Hungary, the chairperson of which was Manó Beke, its secretary was Sándor Mikola and the members included László Rátz as well.
 This committee performed admittedly the most productive work among the European committees.
 László Rátz and Sándor Mikola, as they found the changes necessary, had worked out the workable methods and curriculum of mathematics teaching.
 They declared that certain elements that are obtained indirectly belong to mathematics as well and they have to be confirmed in the student.
 The learning of mathematics has to be completed by immediate experience and lots of measuring.
 They also emphasized the need for mental calculation and the practice of estimating.
 According to their theory the students have to be encouraged to tend to know reality.
 They considered inevitable for the teachers to intend to form clear ideas.
 Finally, their brave initiatives were successful: in November 1909 Rátz and Mikola were officially permitted to teach mathematics in the Lutheran Gymnasium as they found it desirable in accordance with the reform endeavours.

 From the beginning he was an active participant in a worldwide effort of science and mathematics teaching education reform; from 1909 he gets official full liberty in improving educational methods in his own high school; he becomes Officier d'Académie award at a 1910 Paris congress.
 The objectives of this reform were the recognition of cultural and humane values of science education, besides tangible pragmatic values.
 According to the objectives, mathematics has important involuntarily acquirable subconscious elements that need to be enhanced in students.
 The teachers strived to deliver clearly articulated concepts at the voluntary, conscious level, but more importantly, learning of mathematics has to be tightly woven together with direct experience and practice, emphasizing mental calculations and practicing estimations, allowing students to acquire a subconscious knowledge of reality from experience with quantitative relations.

 Eugene Wigner about his teacher László Rátz

-Eugene Wigner was asked in the late 1970s "Do you remember Rátz?", to which he answered: "There he is!", and pointed to a picture of Rátz on his office wall.
+Eugene Wigner kept a photo of Ratz in his workroom.

 During the years 1912–1920 Eugene Wigner was taught by László Rátz and in his acceptance speech for his Nobel Prize (in 1963), Dr. Eugene Wigner said: